skip to content

 [01:15:38.26] - Mikhail that,

 [01:15:41.04] - Rion Gull you know, having proofs for the whole surface area of platform is one thing.
 With all of the edge cases ironed out, that's one thing.
 Having ironclad proofs for three things, that's another thing.
-And I don't think it's going to be this thing where there's a specific deadline and you get all of the whole surface area done.
+I don't think it's going to be this thing where there's a specific deadline and you get all of the whole surface area done.
 It would be more of a gradual thing where after one week you've got a very good proof system for creating an identity and verifying its balance.

 [01:16:26.06] - Mikhail Great, great.
 That's really, really nice to hear all of this.